 Not everyone will agree with you.
 (And that’s good.)

 Not everyone will appreciate you.
-(Creates clarity of focus.
+(This creates clarity of focus.
 Also good.)

 You will disappoint some people.
 (They will live.)